Navico: 20th century: Predecessors

 2016 Goldman Sachs Merchant Banking Division and Altor Fund IV signed an agreement to acquire Navico Holding AS (Navico) and Digital Marine Solutions Holding AS (Digital Marine Solutions), owner of Jeppesen Marine, from the Altor 2003 Fund.

-2016 Navico expands manufacturing plant in Ensenada, Mexico adding 50,000 sq ft.

-2017 Navico acquire C-MAP, providing cartography products and services for all types of leisure boaters, from fishermen and sailing enthusiasts to powerboat owners around the world.

-2019 Knut Frostad appointed as President and CEO of Navico.
+In 2016 Navico expands manufacturing plant in Ensenada, Mexico adding 50,000 sq ft.
+In 2017 Navico acquired C-MAP, providing cartography products and services for all types of leisure boaters, from fishermen and sailing enthusiasts to powerboat owners around the world.
+In 2019 Knut Frostad was appointed as President and CEO of Navico.